leanprover-community/mathlib4/scripts/README.md

   * every time a `bors d`, `bors merge` or `bors r+` comment is added to a PR and
   * on every push to `master`.
-  It looks through all zulip posts containing a reference to the relevant PR (either delegated, sent to bors or merge) and it will post an emoji reaction `:peace_sign:`, or `:bors:`, or `:merge:` respectively to the message.
+  It looks through all zulip posts containing a reference to the relevant PR (delegated, or sent to bors, or merged) and it will post an emoji reaction `:peace_sign:`, or `:bors:`, or `:merge:` respectively to the message.
 - `late_importers.sh` is the main script used by the `latest_import.yml` action: it formats the `linter.minImports` output, summarizing the data in a table.
 See the module docs of